coffebar/neovim-project/README.md

 })
 ```

+This code should be required from your `init.lua` before plugins.

 ## 🤝 Contributing

 - Open a ticket if you want integration with another plugin, or if you want to request a new feature.